Squirrelbear/Wordle-CPP-SMFL/README.md

 # Wordle C++ with SMFL

-Wordle is a popular word game found at: https://www.powerlanguage.co.uk/wordle/ In the original game there is one set word shared for every person each day.
+Wordle is a popular word game found at: https://www.powerlanguage.co.uk/wordle/
+<br>In the original game there is one set word shared for every person each day.
 This version of the game lets you try and guess many different words as you want.

 * Word data source: https://www-cs-faculty.stanford.edu/~knuth/sgb.html